 A crucial time

 Establishing healthy habits early in life gives babies and young children the best possible start and reduces their risk of poor physical and emotional health throughout childhood and into adulthood.
 The Kennedy Review (2010) called for a ‘huge cultural shift’ towards early intervention, identifying the period from pregnancy to three years as central to the developmental fate of a child.
+More recently, the governments of all four UK nations have prioritised this through various policy and funding streams including the Best Start for Life initiative.

 The influential Marmot Review (2010) found that "the foundations for virtually every aspect of human development – physical, intellectual and emotional are laid in early childhood.
 What happens during these early years, starting in the womb, has lifelong effects on many aspects of health and wellbeing – from obesity, heart disease and mental health, to educational achievement and economic status [...]
 Later interventions, although important, are considerably less effective where good early foundations are lacking".